mozilla-services/shavar-list-creation/README.md

   --output_file OUTPUT_FILE
-                        The location of the output digest256 list (default: mozpub-track-digest256) --s3_upload           Upload to S3 (default: False) --no_s3_upload        Don't upload to S3 (default: False)
+                        The location of the output digest256 list (default: mozpub-track-digest256) --s3_url S3_URL       The bucket url to which to upload the output digest256 list, e.g. s3://mmc-shavar (default: )
+  --s3_upload           Upload to S3 (default: False)
+  --no_s3_upload        Don't upload to S3 (default: False)
 ```